lizardsystem/lizard-map/README.txt

 - Add 'lizard_map' to your settings.py: INSTALLED_APPS.

-- Add 'django.core.context_processors.request' to your settings.py:
+- Add 'django.core.context_processors.request' to your settings.py's
-TEMPLATE_CONTEXT_PROCESSORS.
+  ``TEMPLATE_CONTEXT_PROCESSORS``.
 Omitting this will not zoom in to your saved location when loading the page (= going to another app).

 - Add an entry in your urls.py::